Skip to main content

 Jardiance is used to help control glucose (blood sugar) in adults and children 10 years of age and older with type 2 diabetes.
 Jardiance is also FDA-approved to lower the risk of:

-Jardiance is an oral tablet taken once-a-day and is used in addition to diet and exercise.
+Jardiance is an oral tablet taken once-a-day in the morning, with or without food, and is used in addition to diet and exercise.
 Your doctor may adjust your dose so always follow their directions.
-Only the 10 mg dose is approved for use in chronic kidney disease.
+For added blood sugar control if you tolerate the 10 mg dose, your doctor may increase the dose to 25 mg once daily in the morning.

 Jardiance, classified as a sodium-glucose cotransporter-2 (SGLT-2) inhibitor, is manufactured by Boehringer Ingelheim Pharmaceuticals and Eli Lilly.